Innovation

 OUR APPROACH

-Some things only become possible if you completely rethink them.
-This belief underlies the culture of innovation that we embrace and encourage at Lenzing.
+Some things only become possible when you rethink them.
+This mindset shapes how we approach innovation at Lenzing.

 Innovation fields